brendes/didder/README.md

 - Combine multiple images into an animated GIF
 - Uses all CPU cores when possible
 - Support images with transparency (alpha channel is kept the same)
+- Have the palette chosen for you based on colors in the image

 ## Installation